I’m starting off today’s Fuckery by tipping my hat and bowing deeply to every single member of our Private Facebook group.

 - People are getting sober and posting their progress.

 - People are making friends and having lunch dates with other members who are also cleaning up their diet.

 - People are supporting each other.
 Encouraging each other.
 Inspiring each other.
 And most of all, uplifting each other to keep eating more plant food and less of everything else.

-Today I would like to voice my respect, my love and my gratitude for each and every person in our private Facebook group.
+Today I’d like to voice my respect, my love and my gratitude for each and every person in our private Facebook group.
 This group wouldn’t exist without you.
 So thank you for being part of it and for your ongoing kindness, support and compassion towards strangers who are quickly becoming friends.
 You are appreciated and loved.